-Action to be taken: A range of possibilities depend on the landscape but could include LWM placements to enhance pool formations, wetland enhancements for refugia, and riparian planting.
+Action to be taken: Initial aerial assessment using remote sensing in winter to identify choke points one wetland and tributary at a time.
+A range of possibilities for action depend on the individual landscapes but could include: LWM placements to enhance pool formations, wetland enhancements for refugia, and riparian planting.

-Stocks being affected: Chinook, Hoh Fall Coho, Steelhead, Sockeye,
+Stocks being affected: Chinook, Fall Coho, Steelhead, Sockeye, & Cutthroat trout.

-Cutthroat trout.